Matthew Emslie-Smith as the Centre’s Senior Specialist, Wetlands and Climate Policy Advisor

 Photo: Marisa04/Pixabay

 UNEP marks World Lake Day by spotlighting climate change, over-abstraction, and pollution as major threats to lakes, while promoting integrated water management, basin-level approaches and data-driven monitoring as solutions to reverse their decline.
-You can find more information here.

 The World Lake Day highlights the importance of lakes, which hold over 90% of the planet’s surface freshwater.
 They are also vital for climate resilience.
 However, lakes face increasing threats.
 UNEP-DHI supports sustainable lake management through integrated water resources approaches, combining policy advice, project support, and advanced tools for monitoring and data analysis.
-You can find more information here.

 The World Water Week 2025 focuses on addressing the linked emergencies of climate change, environment degradation and biodiversity loss, emphasizing both mitigation and adaptation alongside the broader goal of enhancing resilience.
 UNEP-DHI will be present and contribute to sessions at World Water Week 2025.
 You can see the programme here.